jj-alberto/jj-alberto/README.md

 - 👋 Hi, I’m @jj-alberto
-- 👀 I’m interested in anime, video games, and anything in upcoming tech.
+- 👀 I’m interested in anime, video games, food, and anything in upcoming tech.
 - 🌱 I’m currently learning and improving on my skills in Python, SQL, and data analysis.
 - 💞️ I’m looking to collaborate on ideas for any type of project.
 - 📫 How to reach me: find me on [LinkedIn](https://www.linkedin.com/in/jj-alberto/), @jotajotadata on Twitter, or email me at jimenezjose2013@gmail.com.